6 Best MIG Welders in Australia (2024)

 Check Price

-Gas vs. Gasless MIG Welder: Which to Choose?
+Gas vs. Gasless MIG Welder

 The main difference between gas and gasless MIG welders is the shielding gas.
 In gas MIG welding, an external gas (generally an ArCO2 mix) protects the weld pool from the atmosphere and other contaminants.
 However, access to an industrial-grade gas tank can be difficult in remote locations or outdoors.